maxeem/StanfordPascalScripts/README.md

 STANFORD PASCAL COMPILER - Convenience Scripts

+These are just some convenience scripts for the stanford pascal (http://bernd-oppolzer.de/job9.htm)

 The purpose of this project is to simplify the compilation and execution process for Linux users.

 This initial release is specifically designed for Ubuntu 22.04 LTS.